Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special

-Information in this article appeared in the July/August 2016 (Crume) and July/August 2020 issues of Family Tree Magazine.
+Information in this article appeared in the July/August 2016 (by Rick Crume) and July/August 2020 issues of Family Tree Magazine.
 An earlier version of this article (by Melanie Rigney) appeared in the January 2000 issue of Family Tree, and covered tips for Family Tree Maker 6.0.